trusted-postgres/tpa/RELNOTES.md

   version, if applicable. `tpaexec deploy` will then apply these changes to the servers in the cluster.

+- TPA-85 Support Keyring for cluster vault password storage

+  Add support for system keyring to store cluster vault password by default.
+  This leverage python keyring module to avoid storing cluster vault password in a plaintext file.
+This will not be enabled on already existing cluster.

 ### Minor changes

 - TPA-626 Improve CAMO commit_scope generation during reconfigure